past present future

 CULTURE AND WASTE IN AMERICA

-Diarmuid's current project is a counterhistory of American culture in the twentieth century from the vantage point of waste.
+Diarmuid's long-term project is a counterhistory of American culture in the twentieth century from the vantage point of waste.

 This research explores how writers and artists of colour and queer artists use waste as a concept and material in their work.
 Looking at figures such as writer James Baldwin, artist Robert Rauschenberg, and photographer Gordon Parks, Diarmuid’s project shows that the culture of marginalised groups allows us to see waste differently.
 This research is funded by the Leverhulme Trust in the form of an Early Career Fellowship.